daniestevez/gr-satellites/docs/source/components.rst

 The parameters used by the Telemetry parser are the following.
 The Telemetry definition parameter indicates the telemetry definition object, which must be an object in the ``satellites.telemetry`` module as described above.
-The Output drop down menu can be used to select the standard output or a file as the destination for the parser's output.
+The Output drop down list can be used to select the standard output or a file as the destination for the parser's output.
 If a file is selected, an additional parameter to select the file path appears.

 Telemetry submit
 """"""""""""""""

+The telemetry submit block implements :ref:`Telemetry submission` to several different online telemetry servers.
+Its input consists of PDUs with frames, which are then submitted to the selected telemetry server.

+This block uses the gr-satellites config file located in ``~/.gr_satellites/config.ini`` to configure the different options of the telemetry servers, such as the login credentials.
+See the :ref:`information regarding the command line tool<Telemetry submission>` for how to set up this configuration file.

+The telemetry submit block has only one parameter, which is a drop down list that is used to select the telemetry server to use.

 Hexdump sink
 """"""""""""